faktionai/automatic-speech-recognition/README.md

 # Faktion Automatic Speech Recognition API
 This repository contains some examples on how to query the Faktion Automatic Speech Recognition API.
-Faktion has developed his own properietary speech recognition models voor Flemish.
+Faktion has developed his own properietary speech recognition models for Flemish.

 ## API docs